egonelbre/spark/programming-parts/basics-of-programming.rst

 This skill can be called "handling complexity", although there are several sides to it.
 So what are the ways to handle complexity?

 The first is by training your processing capabilities and memory.
-This can be done by studying several systems and trying to understand them.
-There's a big problem with this, it doesn't scale, also building something that's near our limitations then debugging, adding and modifying probably lies outside of our limitations.
+This can be done by studying systems and trying to understand them.
+There's a big problem with this, it doesn't scale.
+We may now be able to think about 10 things but when we need to modify or add to it our brain will still make mistakes.

 Next rather simple way to handle complexity is by setting limitations, using consistent style and using idioms.
 These can remove a lot of thinking required to read code.